UoB-HPC/SimEng/docs/sphinx/user/running_simeng.rst

 Running SimEng
 ==============

-SimEng uses a configuration file and a program binary to produce a cycle-accurate simulation of a modern processor, these arguments can be specified at the command line.
-SimEng offers default options for its command-line arguments, that being a configuration for a ThunderX2 processor and a handwritten program located in the ``hex[]`` array, ``src/tools/simeng/main.cc``.
-SimEng's command-line options are structured as followed:
+SimEng uses a configuration file and a program binary to produce a cycle-accurate simulation of a modern processor.
+These options are passed to SimEng through the following command line arguments:

 .. code-block:: text

         <simeng_install_directory>/bin/simeng <config file> <binary>

+If no arguments are passed to SimEng, default options are used.
+The default configuration file is tuned to a ThunderX2 processor, and the default program binary is defined in ``src/tools/simeng/main.cc`` under the ``hex[]`` array.

-**Note**, paths to binaries must be in full, and not relative.
+..
+Note:: Paths to binaries must be in full, and not relative.

 Whilst a configuration file can be specified without a program (will use default program), a specified program must be accompanied by a configuration file.